onetep-devel/documentation/starting_with_onetep.rst

 Some of the important keywords to get started are:

--  ``task`` – to choose what main calculation you would like onetep to perform, e.g. a single point energy calculation or geometry optimisation.
+-  ``task`` – to choose what main calculation you would like ONETEP to perform, e.g. a single point energy calculation or geometry optimisation.
 You can run a properties calculation this way, using output files generated from a single point energy calculation or